The Perfume Accord: Definition, Composition, and the Great Olfactory Families

 There are two main types of accords:

-- Simple accord: a blend of a few ingredients (around 5) to recreate a recognizable scent, such as rose.
+- Simple Accord: A blend of a few ingredients (around 5) to recreate a recognizable scent, such as the pure essence of rose.

-- Complex accord: a more sophisticated composition combining many different notes, like a tea accord built on jasmine, violet, and bergamot.
+- Complex Accord: A more sophisticated composition combining many different notes to create an abstract bouquet (e.g., a tea accord built on jasmine, violet, and bergamot).

 - Jasmine + bergamot + violet = tea accord (found in Bvlgari Eau Parfumée au Thé Vert, CK One, Déclaration by Cartier)